SoftwareHeritage/swh-environment/README.md

 - swh-storage (plugged to communicate with the objstorage and the db)

+- swh-web (plugged to communicate with the previous services)

-That means, you can start doing the ingestion using those services using the same setup described in the getting-started [1].
+That means, you can start doing the ingestion using those services using the same setup described in the getting-started starting directly at [1].
+Yes, even browsing the web app!

 [1] https://docs.softwareheritage.org/devel/getting-started.html#step-4-ingest-repositories